benno001/appsec-pipeline/README.md

 }
 ```

-Alternatively, the pipeline can be created declaratively:
+Alternatively, the pipeline can be created declaratively.
 ```
-...
+This is a TODO, feel free to contribute :)
 ```